JoshuaWise/nodemark/README.md

 ### .nanoseconds([*precision*]) -> *number*

-Returns `this.mean`, rounded to the nearest whole number or the number or decimal places specified by `precision`.
+Returns `this.mean`, rounded to the nearest whole number or the number of decimal places specified by `precision`.

 ### .microseconds([*precision*]) -> *number*